LastAncientOne/SimpleStockAnalysisPython/README.md

 This is tutorial for Simple Stock Analysis.
 It is very simple and easy to understand for beginners that wants to learn about stock analysis and wants to become a quant.
 In addition, this tutorial if for people that want to learn python to analyze the stock market.

 The order is from #1 through #26.
 You learn number 1 first and you go in order.
+Once you finished, you will know how to write codes in python and understand finance. :congratulations:

 ## Prerequistes
 Python 3.5+